 Rates

-The sub-capitation per-member, per month (PMPM) rate covers the average monthly per-member costs for a defined set of primary care services, and it is developed based on a historical period of fee-for-service (FFS) claims for these services.
-Any services that are not part of the primary care sub-capitation set of services are paid FFS.
-Please refer to the section Rate Methodology for more details.
+The sub-capitation per-member, per month (PMPM) rate covers the average monthly per-member costs for a defined set of primary care services, and it is developed based on population-level primary care costs by using a set of historical claims for MassHealth members.
+Any services that are not part of the primary care sub-capitation set of services are paid fee-for-service (FFS).
+For more details, go to the section Rate Methodology.

 As part of the overall PMPM rate, practices receive a “clinical tier enhanced payment” each month that accounts for and incentivizes investments in enhanced primary care capabilities.
 Practices fall into one of three clinical tiers based on a set of criteria.
 Enhanced payments increase by clinical tier to reflect more advanced capacity to provide integrated, team-based care.
-For more details, please refer to the section Care Delivery Transformation.
+For more details, go to Care Delivery Transformation.

 Claims Processing

-Under Primary Care Sub-Capitation, practices must submit claims for all services provided.
+Under the Primary Care Sub-Capitation (Sub-Cap) Program, practices must submit claims for all services provided.
 For services that are not covered by the sub-capitation PMPM rate, providers are paid FFS.
 For services that are covered by sub-capitation, claims are “zero-paid” because these services are reimbursed through the sub-capitation PMPM rate.
-To determine if a claim is included in the primary care sub-capitation PMPM, and therefore, should be zero-paid; MassHealth considers the following:
+To determine if a claim is included in the primary care sub-capitation PMPM, and therefore should be zero-paid, MassHealth considers the following:

 - Does the patient meet the Member Attribution criteria?